 Notion

-expire after a short time and if your static route displays images from notion, they won’t load after links expire.
+expire after a short time and if your static route displays images from notion, they won’t load after links expire. - When I publish, unpublish, or edit an article, the changes are not reflected on the home page.

 To address these issues, I added the following line to the page.tsx